oracle-livelabs/apex/book-club-lab/12-add-app-user/add-app-user.md

     ![Book Club runtime application sign-in page](images/app-sign-in.png " ")

-4. Notice the My Library page is empty since this is the first time the new user as logged in to the application.
+4. Notice the My Library page is empty since this is the first time the new user has logged in to the application.

     ![My Library page open at runtime](images/library-runtime.png " ")